 Under "#2 Other" investments which were included were Cash, share of non-sustainable investments of Targets Funds, or Derivatives (calculation was based on a look-through approach).
-Derivatives were used for efficient portfolio management (including risk hedging) and/or investment purposes, and Target Funds to benefit from a specific strategy.
-There were no minimum environmental or social safeguards applied to these investments.
+Derivatives were used for efficient portfolio management (including risk hedging) and/or are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.